-1.1 Upon receipt of a newly obtained pipette/dilutor and after maintenance, the calibration must be verified to substantiate that the volume delivered is both accurate and precise.
+1.1 Upon receipt of a newly obtained pipette/dilutor and after maintenance performed on a POVA outside the laboratory, the calibration must be verified to substantiate that the volume delivered is both accurate and precise.
 This is accomplished by determining the mass of a volume of liquid of known density that has been delivered into a closed vessel.